stellar/product-conventions/README.md

   - Files with JSX should be js
   - Non-JSX files should be ts
 - Prettier for formatting
+  - Codebases that do not already have Prettier formatting should only have it added with due consideration.
 - ESlint for style

 ## Use Stellar's base TS / eslint / prettier configs